The Joe Vaněk Archive of Theatre and Opera Design

 This exhibition includes newly digitised material from the Vaněk archive, held at the Hardiman Library, NUI Galway.
 The Vaněk archive offers a unique perspective into the processes and work of one of Ireland’s and European theatre’s most renowned designers.
-Vaněk’s notebooks and costume drawings reveal the artistry of his designs, with beautiful manuscript illustrations, vividly coloured and matched with costume samples, allowing a tangible insight into the characters and places made real on the stage through Vaněk intricate designs.
+Vaněk’s notebooks reveal the artistry of his designs, with beautiful costume designs, vividly coloured and matched with fabric samples, allowing a tangible insight into the characters and places made real on the stage.

-Extensive photographs show landscapes, architecture and items that were documented within Vaněk’s early ideas for particular productions.
+Extensive photographs include landscapes, architecture and items that were documented within Vaněk’s early ideas for particular productions.
 Correspondence with directors and playwrights, in particular with the likes of Brian Friel, show how much Vaněk inhabited the worlds in which he designed, building them into vivid worlds on the stage.

 This exhibition opens the archive of contemporary Irish theatre’s leading designer, Joe Vaněk, and charts a scenographic journey from page to stage through the theatrescapes of Vaněk’s distinguished career.

 - Grace Vroomen